griptape-ai/griptape-sample-structures/griptape-aws-bill-pdf-to-csv/README.md

 This sample takes a Bucket and Asset that represent an AWS Bill PDF stored in Griptape Cloud and converts the bill into a CSV.
 Each item in the bill is converted to a row in the CSV.
-The CSV is uploaded back to the Bucket provided as a new Asset in addition to being returned by the Structure as a ListArtifact.
+The CSV is uploaded to the Bucket as a new Asset in addition to being returned by the Structure as a ListArtifact.
 This sample demonstrates both Griptape Cloud's Bucket and Asset resources and how Griptape can be used to automate previously manual/hardcoded processes.
 One such process is identifying if a PDF value with identical formatting is a `AWS Region` or an `AWS Service`.

 [![Deploy_to_Griptape](https://github.com/griptape-ai/griptape-cloud/assets/2302515/4fd57873-5c93-44a8-8fa3-ac1bf7d73bcc)](https://cloud.griptape.ai/structures/create?sample-name=griptape-aws-bill-pdf-to-csv&type=sample)